Most people waste time jumping between random videos, apps, and FAA documents. A clear path makes this much easier.

 B. A partially discharged battery that is warm from recent prior use

-C. A new battery that has only been charged once, several charging cycles are required prior to normal use.
+C. A new battery that has only been charged once, several charging cycles are required before normal use.

 66. The responsibility for ensuring that an sUAS is maintained in an airworthy condition is primarily that of the